alxhill/kutt-out-gallery/README.md

 To do:
 ------

-* Vimeo support - *in progress*
+* Vimeo support - *complete*
+* BUG FIX - spaces in gallery names.
 * Create a non specific version for any views
 * Switch to using object oriented database query results
 * Error handling on db entries - error codes or exceptions or something
 * Form validation
 * Add WAY better handling of the initial setup phase - at the very least when there's no galleries, better when there's no database
-* Create a general error page so the login form is not shown on empty galleries
+* Create a general error page so the login form is not shown on empty/non-existent galleries